Sienci-Labs/Resources/new-content/ncfs-sanding-painting-finishing.md

 ### French Finishing

 French finishing, also known as French polishing, is a traditional wood finishing technique that creates a high-gloss, mirror-like surface.
-This method is typically used on fine furniture and musical instruments, like a guitar and involves applying multiple thin layers of shellac.
+This method is typically used on fine furniture and musical instruments, like a guitar, and involves applying multiple thin layers of shellac.

 #### What is French Finishing?